3 simple steps to reduce line downtime and meet your production targets

 If you need the flexibility to move printers between lines, then consider portable printers which don’t need to be fixed to permanent air supplies for example, or mounted on a wall.
 Having a printer that can be quickly moved between different filling lines gives you more flexibility of operation.

 And consider what inks you are using in your coder.
 If you are producing a range of products with different substrates then could one coder reliably print on all of your products?
 Universal plastic adherent inks will stay put on any type of plastic, even if they inadvertently come into contact with chemicals during production or end use; code integrity is important during production for internal traceability as well as for customers so make sure the coding solution you select meets this requirement.
-Pigmented inks are another solution for coding onto different colours of packaging, coming in a range of colours including yellow or grey which are particularly good for standing out on most colours.
+Pigmented inks are another solution for coding onto different colors of packaging, coming in a range of colors including yellow or grey which are particularly good for standing out on most colors.
 Laser coders will also deliver permanent, chemical-resistant codes on most materials and are a very flexible coding option to consider.

 2. Reducing setup times

 Coding can often be a bottleneck on a production line due to the time it takes to setup a coder at the start of the day, or between different product runs.
 Every minute it takes to set up a coder to print on a new product results in more downtime and therefore less profitability.

 Chemical manufacturers are able to increase their profitability by combating unnecessary setup time using easy to operate coders.
 Simple WYSIWYG screens make code set ups quick and easy and also minimize operator errors, saving time wasted due to lost production.
 Having the settings for different lines programmed into the printer will make setup even quicker.

 Additionally the ability to code in different orientations, for example on the side or underneath of the product, will allow for quick product line changeovers without switching between printers